How To Enable SSL On Wix

 • Custom domain not fully connected: Go to Settings > Domains and verify the domain status.
 An incomplete DNS setup can prevent SSL from activating on a custom domain.
 See our domain connection guide for help.

 • Using a third-party domain registrar: If your domain is registered outside Wix, confirm the nameservers or DNS records are pointed correctly per Wix's instructions.
+The most common fix is to update the domain's nameservers at your registrar (such as GoDaddy, Namecheap, or Google Domains) to the nameservers Wix provides in Settings > Domains.

 Show More